 |Abbreviation||FT / PT|

-- to contribute to the advancement of nursing knowledge and practice through research and evidence-based practice;
+2. contribute to the advancement of nursing knowledge and practice through research and evidence-based practice;

 Mode of Attendance

 Full Time (one year)

 Programme Entrance Requirements